Over 500+ Successful Court Cases & Counting: See Reviews ➔

 Experienced Military Defense Lawyers for Article 131b Charges

 Whether you suspect you are about to be charged with obstructing justice or have already gone through the preferral process, it is critical that you understand exactly what you’re up against, and what it will take to fight back against these accusations.
-The military’s conviction rate for UCMJ charges stands around 90%.
+The military’s conviction rate for UCMJ charges is extremely high.
 Those are the odds that all service members—guilty or innocent—must face during their court-martial.
 Evening those odds has nothing to do with which side the truth is on.
 Rather, the experience of your attorney, the resources they have at their disposal, and the speed at which they can begin preparing your case, is all that stands between you, and the worst case scenario.
 Before the prosecution has even a minute more to plan their strategy against you, start making preparations of your own by hiring a law firm with experience, resources, and global reach.

 Why should you hire Bilecki Law Group?